Lilla-Kavecsanszki/downwarddog/README.md

 **Menu Options:**

 - **Logo:** Essentially it indicates the name of the website, while it also serves as a button that is linked to the homepage as an instant solution for the user.
-The logo also includes a "jumping" paw icon in the website's signature orange colour, adding an eye-catching and playful effect that draws the user's attention to the business name
+The logo also includes a "jumping" paw icon in the website's signature orange colour, adding an eye-catching and playful effect that draws the user's attention to the business name.
 - **Home:** This button serves as a quick link to the homepage, enabling users to navigate back to the main landing page at any point.
 - **Articles:** Users can explore and read articles by clicking on this button, which further leads them to a detailed page showcasing various content if they want to.
 The logged-in user will also be able to comment the articles or like them.
 The non-logged-in user can only view.
 - **Yoga:** The "Yoga" button takes users to a list of available classes.
 Each class is presented with relevant information and a button, 'Availabilities', which through the Users can choose their preferred date and time, and go ahead to book their desired class.
 At the end, only logged-in user can proceed with a booking, non-logged in users will be redirected to the Login page.